couchbase/phosphor/ROADMAP.md

 # Roadmap

 - Improve iterator to return an object with thread context
-- Refactor TraceBuffer into a vector of chunks /w chunk ownership flag
+- Refactor TraceLog::logEvent to not duplicate code
 - Add chunked JSON export (Which takes an iterator)
 - Add binary dump export